tatsuky/complex-ts/README.md

 // Initialize with a polar coordinate let c2 = new Complex({radius: 3, arg: Math.PI / 4});
 ```
-After initialization only `real` and `imag` properties can be accessed publicly.
+After initialization only the `real` and `imag` property can be accessed publicly.

 ## Basic Arithmetics
 Note that in the below examples `c1` and `c2` are not affected by the arithmetics.